Dakshin Gangotri: Conversion to supply base and replacement

 In 1991, the eleventh Indian Scientific Expedition to Antarctica conducted geomagnetic observations simultaneously at Dakshin Gangotri and Maitri.

 In 2008, India set up its first permanent research base on the Arctic Ocean, Himadri.

 In 2012, a third research station, the Bharati was made operational, although only for testing.

-In 2014, the second Arctic research station, a moored obersvatory named IndARC was commissioned.
+In 2014, the second Arctic research station, a moored observatory named IndARC was commissioned.